 There are four categories of veins which are of interest in an examination by a sclerotherapist:

 The deep veins are buried beneath skin, muscle, and bone and cannot be seen except during surgery.
 The superficial veins are the ones you can see just under the skin.
 The perforator veins connect the two systems.
 Reticular veins are incompetent superficial veins.
-Varicose veins are superficial veins which are not only incompetent, but are swollen, elongated (and thus serpentine) as a result.
+Varicose veins are superficial veins that are not only incompetent but are swollen, elongated (and thus serpentine) as a result.
 The most fundamental problems must be fixed first and these are, in order: incompetent deep veins, incompetent perforator veins, incompetent superficial veins (reticular and varicose veins), and finally the spider veins.

-Total erasing of spider veins is usually achieved, however the results are slightly different depending on the size of the vessels being injected.
+Total erasing of spider veins is usually achieved, however, the results are slightly different depending on the size of the vessels being injected.
 Some vessels may require more than one injection weeks apart, while others require only one treatment session.